2022-23 incoming student: Applying for financial aid

 2. Search Augustana scholarship opportunities, August-February

 The 2022-23 FAFSA is available after Oct.
 1, 2021.

 If you and/or your parents do not already have a FSA ID, see fsaid.ed.gov to create one.

 If eligible, use the IRS Data Retrieval Tool to complete the FAFSA.

-If your 2018 taxes are not complete by Oct.
+Use 2020 tax information to complete the FAFSA.
+If your 2020 taxes are not complete by Oct.
 1, file the FAFSA with estimated tax information.

 • An online form is available after Oct.
 1.